2023 Solar Incentives Guide for Littleton, MA - Tax Credits & Rebates

 4. within the date range specified by a particular incentive.

 Specific incentives, including ones handled by the Massachusetts government or by your county/municipality, may have additional qualifications.
-Talk to your local Littleton solar installer to find out what incentives your project may qualify for.
+Get in touch with your local Littleton solar installer to discover what incentives your project may qualify for.

-Yes, you can claim both rebates and tax credits towards the cost of solar panels.
-Depending on which incentives you are eligible for, they may apply in a different order.
-Make sure that you speak with your solar installer or a local tax professional to verify that you are claiming the correct incentives and getting the most money you can.
+Yes, you can receive both rebates and tax credits towards the cost of solar panels.
+Depending on precisely which incentives you are receiving, they may apply in a different order.
+Make sure that you talk to your solar installer or a local tax professional to ensure that you are claiming the correct incentives and getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.